-Einstein's theories led to the Big Bang model, but they are silent on these questions and even the simple 'what powered the Big Bang?'
-Modern theoretical ideas that try to answer these questions predict that the wrinkles COBE discovered arose from two kinds of primordial particles: particles of the energy field that powered the Big Bang, and gravitons, fundamental particles of space and time.
+Einstein's theories led to the Big Bang model, but they are silent on these questions as well as the simplest: "What powered the Big Bang?"
+Modern theoretical ideas that try to answer these questions predict that the wrinkles COBE discovered arose from two kinds of primordial particles: particles of the energy field that powered the Big Bang; and gravitons, fundamental particles of space and time.